 With an extensive switch from wood and coal as heating fuel to electric energy and through the steaming of the tea leaves in water steam, the contaminations could be minimised.
 That way also the temperature was decreased, thus reducing the risk of chemical reactions with environmental pollutants during the production process.

-Minimisation measures will continue to keep us busy in future, because there are, as mentioned above, constantly new harmful substances discovered, either from natural sources or from the general environmental pollution – especially as there is few scientific research about it, which should actually be the basis for legislation.
+Minimisation measures will continue to keep us busy in future, because there are, as mentioned above, constantly new harmful substances discovered, either from natural sources or from the general environmental pollution – especially as there is little scientific research on it, which should actually be the basis for legislation.

 It is an illusion to believe that organic agriculture and the nature itself could be free from all harmful substances.
 The EU legislation for contaminants in food products is sometimes based on presumptions that are not scientifically proven or outdated.
 There are thousands of unhealthy single components and it takes many years to carry out validation procedures and adapt the laws to the new discoveries.
 However, it is indisputable documented that organic products contain only a fraction of the chemical residues that are present in non-organic products.

 Sustainable social employment conditions

 The Chinese labour law resembles the German one and it applies to all temporary and permanent employees of a company.
 All the employees have entitlement to a regular work contract.
 Moreover, there is a regulatory fixed minimum wage (about 195 euro per month), which often is far exceeded for qualified employees.
 The wages paid by Zhengan Tianci exceed the minimum wage.
 A qualified worker with a permanent work contract earns at least 430 euro per month.
 All employees have a compulsory pension, health and accident insurance.
 The legally fixed premiums are proportionately paid by the employer and the employee.

 The international labour standards prescribed by the ILO (International Labour Organization) are observed by Chinese firms.
 For the former small farmers, these working conditions represent an enormous improvement for their income and security and therefore a protection from poverty.
 They hold rights which they didn’t have as independent farmers and they are widely protected against exploitation.